mayarraayman/nasa2025/README.md

 npm install
 npm run dev

+--> Choose the FullScreen option to expand the Globe
 A NASA-level, professional-grade web application for asteroid tracking, impact simulation, and planetary defense planning.

 ## 🚀 Features